edc25/HanoiAirOpen/README.md

 ### Terms

 * Mass concentration - a way of measuring the raw amount of something in the air, in terms of mass (in our case micrograms per litre - ug/l).
 * Particle count - a way of measuring the raw amount of something in the air by counting the number of particles we see.
+Needs to be converted into Mass concentration, which (in the case of the AQIVN sensor) I do by dividing by 200.
 * PM2.5 - Small particles, smaller than 2.5um.
 * AQI - A scale for comparing air quality in a number of dimensions.
-However, I only care about PM2.5 is it is now considered to be the most harmful type of pollution.
-It is a non-linear scale, and it is based on mass concentration - see  http://aqicn.org/faq/2013-09-09/revised-pm25-aqi-breakpoints/
+However, I only care about PM2.5 as it is now considered to be the most harmful type of pollution.
+AQI's PM2.5 component is a non-linear scale, and it is based on mass concentration - see  http://aqicn.org/faq/2013-09-09/revised-pm25-aqi-breakpoints/ .
+Strictly speaking, it's a 24 hour average - which is great when comparing past data across cities, but terrible for knowing about conditions now.
+Both the US Embassy and HanoiAir therefore use a form of weighted average over the last few hours when giving a PM2.5 AQI reading (I believe AQIVN looks back less, possibly just using the current reading).

 ### HanoiAir
 HanoiAir is a Parse.com application, written in Javascript (not node.js, but it should be reuseable)